lschiesser/pragmatics_rep/preregistration.md

 The utterances will be transformed into an ordered factor using mo().
 <br>
-For the statistical model we will use the "brms" package to run a Baysian regression model, regressing the inferred state against goal, utterance and their interactions.
+For the statistical model we will use the "brms" package to run a Bayesian regression model, regressing the inferred state against goal, utterance and their interactions.
 We will also try  a model with random by-domain effects and compare the fit.
 Further we will consider the differences within the intervals between the utterance.
 <br>
 <br>
 For positive utterances, i.e. if hypothesis 1 is true, we expect the inferred state for honest utterances to be credibly higher that the inferred state for nice utterances in the posterior distribution.
 <br>
 If H1 is true, we expect the inferred state for nice utterances to be credibly higher than the inferred state for mean utterances in the posterior distribution.
 <br>